Design, Resource, Construct

 The tasks of the Royal Engineers are not complete once hostilities cease and extend to the removal or transfer to the Host Nation of infrastructure provided by the UK and remedial works to restore the site to a its pre-occupation condition.

-Comd 12 (Air Sp) Engr Gp is to prepare and deliver the Group with supporting capability elements, to provide military engineering support to the Joint Force Air Component (JFAC) and to other Joint Task Force (JTF) components in order to contribute to Air, Aviation and Land operations.
+Comd 12 (FS) Engr Gp is to prepare and deliver the Group with supporting capability elements, to provide military engineering support to the Joint Force Air Component (JFAC) and to other Joint Task Force (JTF) components in order to contribute to Air, Aviation and Land operations.

 The Group Structure:

-HQ 12 (Air Sp) Engr Gp controls various Regiments and Teams responsible for particular activities.
+HQ 12 (Force Support) Engr Gp controls various Regiments and Teams responsible for particular activities.
 These include:

 •39 Engineer Regiment